Stephen J Glover

 Practicing for over 35 years (Head of Chambers 1998 - 2018), Stephen brings great knowledge and experience to his roles of Barrister, Mediator and Arbitrator.

-Following his early years at the bar doing all types of family and personal injury work side by side, for the last 30 years he has specialised in two separate fields: medical negligence and family financial remedies.
+Following his early years at the bar doing all types of family and civil work side by side, for the last 30 years he has specialised in two separate fields: medical negligence and domestic financial disputes.

 Chambers & Partners 2017 - Joint head of chambers and a specialist in financial remedy work, he is praised for his tactical skills and offers considerable courtroom experience.
 He is known for advising on complex property, trust and inheritance issues.